 1941, Washington: Franklin D. Roosevelt and Winston Churchill sing “Silent Night” together in the garden of the White House.

-2011, Oberndorf: The song “Silent Night” is declared an intangible cultural heritage by UNESCO.
+2011, Oberndorf: The song “Silent Night” is declared an intangible national cultural heritage by UNESCO.